 Crundwell Creative is a company controlled by Scott Crundwell, the brother-in-law of Rachel Hately.
-Joydens Wood Infant School pay an annual website maintenance of £1,260 (2020: £1,260).
+Joydens Wood Infant School pay an annual website maintenance which has not yet been paid in 2023 (2022: £1,338).
 The academy trust made the purchase at arms' length and Rachel Hately was not involved in the decision to appoint Crundwell Creative.
 In entering into the transaction, the academy trust has complied with the requirements of the Academies Financial Handbook.